Enfamil Necrotizing Enterocolitis Prognosis: Is NEC from Enfamil Permanent?

 Is necrotizing enterocolitis from Enfamil permanent?

-What does the FDA adverse event database show about Enfamil and NEC?
+What is the link between Enfamil and NEC?

 Does submitting information create an attorney-client relationship?